WangStar1031/adverts_wordpress/wp-content/plugins/google-captcha/readme.txt

 8. Google Captcha (reCAPTCHA) Whitelist page.

 == Changelog ==

+= V1.42 - 26.02.2019 =
+* PRO : The compatibility with Divi Builder has been added.
+* Update : All functionality was updated for WordPress 5.1.

+= V1.41 - 13.02.2019 =
+* PRO : The compatibility with Ninja Forms has been added.
+* Update : The user interface has been updated.
+* Bugfix : The code refactoring was performed.

 = V1.40 - 18.01.2019 =
 * Update : All functionality was updated for WordPress 5.0.3.